Retirement Savings Waterfall

 5. Fund your HSA:

-Often these accounts will come with an employer match (free money) and are “triple tax free,” meaning they’re funded with pre-tax money, the investments grow tax free, and distributions are tax free if used for qualified medical expenses.
-Even if you don’t expect major medical expenses in the near future, nearly everyone experiences a medical emergency at some point in their lives, and there are also a wide range of things that qualify for the tax free distribution (COBRA premiums, vision care, medications, long-term care insurance premiums, Medicare premiums).
+Often, these accounts will come with an employer match (free money) and are “triple tax-free,” meaning they’re funded with pre-tax money, the investments grow tax-free, and distributions are tax-free if used for qualified medical expenses.
+Even if you don’t expect major medical expenses in the near future, nearly everyone experiences a medical emergency at some point in their lives, and there is also a wide range of things that qualify for tax-free distribution (COBRA premiums, vision care, medications, long-term care insurance premiums, Medicare premiums).
 Plus, if you’re over 65, there’s no 20% penalty tax on HSA withdrawals, even if they’re not for qualified medical expenses (you would just pay income tax, the same as you would for traditional IRA or employer retirement plan distribution).
+For more info on how to maximize the benefits of your HSA, check out Maximizing Your HSA’s Full Potential: Stop Using It Like an Expense Account — Oakleigh Wealth Services

 6. Max out your Roth IRA annual contribution (or consider a Backdoor Roth Strategy):

-Roth IRA’s are an extremely tax efficient and flexible way to save for retirement (and a range of other expenses or goals).
-When you fund a Roth account, you don’t get any immediate tax benefits because you’re funding with after-tax dollars, but you get tax-free growth, and tax free distributions after age 59.5 or for certain other qualifying reasons (first home purchase, education).
-Also, unlike traditional IRAs or employer retirement plans, you can always withdraw your contributions without tax or penalty at any time, (and can withdraw Roth conversion amounts after 5 years).
+Roth IRAs are an extremely tax-efficient and flexible way to save for retirement (and a range of other expenses or goals).
+When you fund a Roth account, you don’t get any immediate tax benefits because you’re funding with after-tax dollars.
+Still, you get tax-free growth and tax-free distributions after age 59.5 or for certain other qualifying reasons (first home purchase, education).
+Also, unlike traditional IRAs or employer retirement plans, you can always withdraw your contributions without tax or penalty at any time (and can withdraw Roth conversion amounts after 5 years).
 For someone who’s AGI is greater than the Roth IRA contribution limits, consider pursuing a backdoor Roth strategy.
 Note that there are some situations where it may make sense to prioritize pre-tax savings over Roth contributions in order to capture the tax deduction in the current year.
 This situation is more likely to apply to very high earners, especially when they expect to have a lower income in the future when they can execute a Roth conversion.
-For most people though, funding a Roth is your best move.
+For most people, though, funding a Roth is their best move.

 7. Max Your Employer 401(k) or 403(b):

 If you still have more money to stash away for retirement, now is the time to fill up this bucket.
-Remember, you’ve already captured the employer match, so this is all about making tax advantaged savings.
-If your employer offers a Roth option then many folks can benefit from paying tax on this money now in exchange for tax free growth and distributions in the future (see Optimizing Traditional vs. Roth Retirement Savings).
+Remember, you’ve already captured the employer match, so this is all about making tax-advantaged savings.
+If your employer offers a Roth option, then many folks can benefit from paying tax on this money now in exchange for tax-free growth and distributions in the future (see Optimizing Traditional vs. Roth Retirement Savings).
 If you’re self-employed, consider opening a solo 401(k), which are low cost and easy to administer.
+Increasingly, employers are offering 401k plans that allow for the so-called “mega-backdoor Roth contributions,” which enable even larger after-tax contributions to Roth accounts.
+Check out Can I make a “Mega Backdoor Roth” Contribution? — Oakleigh Wealth Services

 8. Defer to a 457 Plan:

 If you work for the government or a non-profit, you may have access to a 457 plan.
-While 457 plans have the same deferral limits as 401(k) or 403(b) plans, they are separate, meaning you can contribute the maximum amount to both a 457 and an employer sponsored plan.
+While 457 plans have the same deferral limits as 401(k) or 403(b) plans, they are separate, meaning you can contribute the maximum amount to both a 457 and an employer-sponsored plan.
 Keep in mind that those limits apply across employers, so you cannot contribute more than the maximum to either category just because you have two unaffiliated employers.
-401(k) and 403(b) plans also offer slightly more flexibility and protection, so prioritize those first, but then go ahead and fill up the 457.
+401(k) and 403(b) plans also offer slightly more flexibility and protection, so prioritize those first, then fill up the 457.

 10. Fund a 529 plan for future education expenses:

-If saving for your children or grandchildren’s education is a goal for you, now is the time to capture that annual state tax deduction (if available).
+If saving for your children's or grandchildren’s education is your goal, now is the time to capture that annual state tax deduction (if available).
 These funds will grow tax free and can be distributed tax free for qualified educational expenses, plus you will retain the authority to select and change the beneficiary in the future, or even withdraw the money yourself (subject to a 10% penalty tax).
-529 plans have been called the “poor man’s trust,” because they enable the owner to fund the education of future generations in a tax efficient manner by utilizing the annual gift tax exclusion, as they are considered a completed gift.
-You can also front load 529 plan contributions with up to 5x the annual gift tax exclusion amount, and then spread the exclusion over a 5-year period, while removing the funds from your taxable estate.
+529 plans have been called the “poor man’s trust” because they enable the owner to fund the education of future generations in a tax-efficient manner by utilizing the annual gift tax exclusion, as they are considered a completed gift.
+You can also front load 529 plan contributions with up to 5x the annual gift tax exclusion amount and then spread the exclusion over 5 years while removing the funds from your taxable estate.

 11. Save in a regular, taxable brokerage account: